A Unified Data Representation Learning for Non-parametric Two-sample Testing: Representation-learning Two-sample Testing

-\textbf{Testing.} In the end, compute the test statistic in~\eqref{stats_s} (by setting $f'^*$ as $g^* \circ \phi^*$) based on the original sequence of samples and the $r$ times permuted samples, reject $H_0$ if original statistic is larger than the threshold derived from permuted statistics.
+\textbf{Testing.} In the end, compute any of the three test statistics in~\eqref{c2st_stats} (by setting $f^*$ as $g^* \circ \phi^*$), in \eqref{c2st_l_stats} (by setting $h^*$ as $h^*_{\rm rep} \circ \phi^*$, or in \eqref{mmd_stats} (by setting $k^*(\cdot, \cdot) = [(1-\epsilon)\kappa^*(\phi^*(\cdot), \phi^*(\cdot)) + \epsilon]q^*(\cdot, \cdot)$ based on the original sequence of samples and the $r$ times permuted samples, reject $H_0$ if original statistic is larger than the threshold derived from permuted statistics.
+The difference of these three statistics are pure accuracy in \eqref{c2st_stats}, linear kernel that contain confidence information from accuracy in \eqref{c2st_l_stats}, and higher-order deep kernel that explains complex structure information in \eqref{mmd_stats}.

-\textbf{Overall algorithm.} The procedure of how to implement SSL-C2ST is summarised in Algorithm \ref{ssl-c2st-algorithm} of the Appendix \ref{algorithm}.
-Note that, in \eqref{supervised_objectives}, we can also consider continuing optimizing $\phi^*$, which can increase the complexity of trainable classifiers, if the data is very complex.